something a little different from others of the same type

 quandary in its nascent state."
 A terrible line, which I can barely pronounce.

-the choicest or most essential or most vital part of some idea or experience
+the choicest or most vital part of some idea or experience

 and for that I sought to preserve the